trungcs/fws-connector/README.md

 |config-ref|Specify which configuration to use for this invocation|yes||
 |fulfillmentNetworkSku|the mandatory fulfillment network sku - aka nsku, aka fnsku|no||

+Returns FulfillmentItem

 Get Fulfillment Item By Msku
 ----------------------------

-Gets fulfillment item data for the provided Merchant SKUs.
+Gets fulfillment item data for the provided Merchant SKU.
+Throws an FWSException if the msku is invalid.

-If any of the provided MSKUs are invalid (e.g. does not have an assigned Fulfillment Network SKU), they are ignored and only the valid SKUs are returned.
 A response does not imply that the item has an offer for which it can be fulfilled; only that the Amazon Fulfillment Network can track it.
 An inactive item can have a quantity in the fulfillment center, but will never be fulfille